cdown/jingui/README.md

 [jingui][] (from "金柜/金匱" ("strongbox"), or perhaps "[金龟/金龜][]" if it is running particularly slowly on your machine ;-)), is a simple password manager designed to adhere to the Unix philosophy.
-It uses [GPG][] for encryption and signing, and [git][] for history.
+It uses [NaCL][] for encryption and signing, and [git][] for history.

 ## Work in progress